janwilmake/cloudflare-sponsorware/README.md

 2. ✅ Buy sponsorflare.com and set up the repo and [tweet](https://x.com/janwilmake/status/1883493435635585198)
 3. ✅ Make sponsorflare github oauth work (took just 5 minutes!) and create indended demo-layout with Deepseek (took just 1 minute)
 4. Take a deep breath
-5. Actually subscribe to watching sponsor events (via a waituntil).
+5. Actually subscribe to watching sponsor events (via a waitUntil).
 6. Come up with datastructure for consistent storage.
 It needs `type Sponsors={source,ownerId,ownerLogin,clv,spent}` for the POC.
 7. Watch subscriber userId, and subscriber event, store total livetime value with money spent ensuring it makes sense.
 Keep that in a central KV that is reliable: we need probably D1 for consistency.